Moggla/MC_Language_Formatter/README.md

 # What it does
-Helpful tool to change the format (e.g. color) of your resourcepack text for all language.
+Helpful tool to change the format (e.g. color) of your resourcepack text for all languages.

 Example Resourcepack: [Dark Theme Resoucepack](https://www.planetminecraft.com/texture-pack/dark-theme-4253588/)